 During the reign of the founding king, the Alhambra had three main divisions:

-Alcazaba: Alcazaba was a military base.
-Guards and their families were housed here.
+Alcazaba: The Alcazaba was a military base.
+The guards and their families were housed here.

-Medina: This is a quarter where court officials lived and worked.
+Medina: This is the district where court officials lived and worked.

 The Nasrid palaces (Palacios Nazaries) consisted of three independent areas.